 How To Get a Breast Pump through Your Health Insurance

-Aeroflow Healthcare Takes Care of all the Paperwork, Plus Free Shipping
+Aeroflow Breastpumps Takes Care of all the Paperwork, Plus Free Shipping

 Fact: Breastfeeding is great for you and your baby.
 It fosters bonding, provides the gold standard of infant nutrition, and might help prevent breast cancer, just to name a few of its many benefits.
 Other perks: it’s free and always with you, no need to pack messy formula!

 Experts like those at the American Academy of Pediatrics (AAP) recommend mamas breastfeed exclusively for baby’s first six months.
 Since most women need to return to work long before their baby hits the half-year mark, it’s a good idea to get a breast pump so you can continue to provide your little with breast milk.
 Stay at homes moms benefit from breast pumps as well — a bottle of expressed milk in the fridge means your partner can feed the baby (and you get to sleep for once!).

 Now there is a super easy way to secure a free breast pump through your health insurance.
 You’ve probably heard that most health insurances are required by law to cover the cost of breast pumps.
 Of course, different insurances vary in what brands and types of pumps they will pay for, and personally I always find navigating my health insurer’s website to determine my exact benefits to be a nightmare.

 But now just complete a short form at Aeroflow Breastpumps, a medical supply company, and they will take it from there.
 Aeroflow handles all the communications and approvals required by your doctor and insurance provider.
 Once they’ve tackled the pesky paperwork for you, Aeroflow will contact you with info about the pumps your insurance covers.